Anti-Comintern Pact: Japan

 The Japanese public as a whole did not receive the Anti-Comintern Pact with any particular enthusiasm.
 In the aftermath of the agreement, the influx of national socialist ideology into Japanese society after the alignment with Germany caused an increase in antisemitism in Japan.
 The Japanese press, less restricted than its German counterpart, was even partially critical of the pact's apparently sudden and rushed conclusion (the negotiations had been kept in strict secrecy from the public until the pact's publication), and there were doubts in the newspapers' opinion pieces about the willingness of Germany to sacrifice its soldiers in the case of a war between Japan and the Soviet Union.

 In Tokyo, the government was reluctant to attract any unwanted international antagonists, while it remained focussed on its aims in mainland China.
-As such, the government had been initially cautious, reluctant to cause a diplomatic incident with the Soviet Union, the United Kingdom and the United States, but eventually saw itself driven into the treaty when the Soviet Union signed a mutual assistance treaty with the Mongolian People's Republic in April 1936.
+As such, the government had been initially cautious, reluctant to cause a diplomatic incident with the Soviet Union, the United Kingdom and the United States, but eventually saw itself driven into the treaty when the Soviet Union signed a Mutual Assistance Pact with the Mongolian People's Republic in March 1936.
 However, despite the government's scepticism, the Privy Council had given its unanimous consent.

 As a result of the Anti-Comintern Pact, the military influence within the government was strengthened.
 The Japanese government, in response to the upsurge of antisemitism that resulted from the influx of European-style national socialist ideology into Japanese society, began using antisemitic imagery in its media campaigns, particularly those directed against western-style capitalism.
 Prime Minister Hirota called Germany Japan's foremost diplomatic partner after the treaty, but stressed that the Anti-Comintern Pact did not imply ideological support for Germany's domestic policy.

 The IJA, which traditionally was an admirer and imitator of German military systems, which employed hundreds of German military experts and advisors by the 1920s, and sent Japanese army hopefuls to Germany for study, was the treaty's main proponent.
 Prince Kotohito had signalled the army's positive predisposition towards Ōshima's efforts in Berlin.
 The IJA was closely aligned with its German counterpart and a strong proponent of a joint Japanese-German action against the Soviet Union.

 The IJN, by contrast, was among the treaty's greatest critics.
 While the IJN officer class was not necessarily denouncing the pact, its usefulness was seen as very limited.
 The IJN view of the naval situation was one where Japan had an inferior naval force to that of the United Kingdom and the United States, both of whom were furthermore inclined to cooperate with each other to counteract the Japanese presence if necessary.
 By contrast, Germany (and later Italy) would be of almost no help to alleviate an Anglo-American naval blockade or aid the Japanese naval efforts in the Pacific.
 The Japanese navy would have preferred to avoid the treaty if that meant a better relationship with the United States and the United Kingdom as a result.